clavery/dwre-tools/README.md

 }
 ```

-**Note: if you omit your account manager or environment password it will be prompted on the command line and the option to store it in your login keychain will be presented**
+**Note: if you omit an environment password or secret it will be prompted on the command line and the option to store it in your login keychain will be presented**

 ## Usage

 Use the command line help to get updated commands/syntax:

 All subcommands also have a help with `-h` or `--help`

 ```sh
 $ dwre --help